Shiga Kogen Ski and Snowboard Terrain

 Shiga Kogen Ski Areas – Southern End

-The areas at the southeast end of Shiga Kogen are not connected with the main ski areas in the north.
+The areas at the southeast end of Shiga Kogen are not slope connected with the main ski areas in the north.
 A bus ride from Hasuike or other villages further up the road is required.

 Kumanoyu Ski Area

-This Shiga Kogen ski area has a short vertical and is popular for race training.
 Kumanoyu has some reasonably obvious off-piste runs, and you’re unlikely to encounter too many other powder hounds competing for your freshies.
+High elevation and a shady aspect contribute to good snow quality.

 Yokoteyama Ski Area

-The flattish base area has five mellow green courses.
+The flattish base area has mellow green courses.
 Further up there is a red run and a black run, and they generally don’t fully groom the latter so you might find some powder on the sides.
 There is some technical tree skiing in this area when there is lots of cover, but take care of the snow monster tree wells that can be particularly gnarly.

 Shibutoge Ski Area